 Volunteers UK: help with social media; PR; fundraising events and admin.

-Partners Zambia: providing internship opportunities for our students and connecting us with students for our programme.
+Partners Zambia: providing internship opportunities for our students and connecting us with students for our programme, as well as providing funding.

 Volunteers Zambia: help with connecting us to companies.